 Kuala Lumpur was the last stop of our trip through Southeast Asia.
-Neither of us wanted to go to Kuala Lumpur because we knew it meant the end of our first adventure in Asia.
-The fatigue of 20 days backpacking, sleeping little and bad, was nothing compared to our desire of keeping traveling.
+Neither of us really wanted to go to Kuala Lumpur because we knew this meant the end of our first adventure in Asia.
+The fatigue from 20 days of backpacking while sleeping little and poorly, was nothing compared to our desire to keep traveling.

-We only spent two days in the capital city of Malaysia and in this post, I will tell you things to do in Kuala Lumpur in two days.
-I hope you find everything you need to see this city in a short time.
-A modern and developed city that has nothing to do with the other part of Malaysia we visited; Penang.
+In this post, I will tell you about things to do with only two days in Kuala Lumpur.
+I hope you find everything you need to see this city within a short time, as we spent only two days in the capital city of Malaysia.
+A modern and developed city that is so different from the other part of Malaysia we visited: Penang.

 HOW TO GET TO KUALA LUMPUR FROM THE AIRPORT

-Kuala Lumpur airport is quite far from the center, so ruling out the option of a taxi -for the expensive price- we would have these three ways to go downtown:
+Kuala Lumpur’s airport is quite far from the city center, so ruling out the option of an expensive taxi, we have these three ways to go downtown:

 - KLIA Transit Train: It also takes 33 mins and the price is still 35 RM one way.
-This goes every 20 min.
+This train departs every 20 min.

 - Bus: Skybus.
 The journey takes 1hr 15mins and the one-way ticket price is 10 RM (approx. 2.17€).

-Since we arrived at 8 pm and we no longer had time to see anything, we decided to go by bus to keep the low budget for the whole trip.
+Since we arrived at 8 pm and no longer had time to see anything for the evening, we decided to go by bus to keep our budget low for the whole trip.

 things to do IN KUALA LUMPUR in two days